 Given that all instruments tested at the seven different field sites were programmed and calibrated under identical procedures and that all ancillary data was processed the same, it was possible to examine how the test instrument responded over the complete range of environmental conditions to which it was exposed.
 To that end we plotted instrument readings against estimated values for transmissometer beam attenuation, TSS, and POC collectively from all sites (Fig. 21).
 The plot clearly reveals that the instrument response is very site specific and reflective of differences in the types and sizes of the particles generating the turbidity.
-In particular, the data from the GA test site cluster at a significantly different scale factor than the remaining sites.
-Excluding the GA data, there was a strong linear relationship between the instrument response and measured BAC and TSS.
-This relationship held over ranges from 0.5 - 30 BAC and 0.8 - 80 mg L-1 TSS.
+In particular, sensor response was very responsive to small changes in TSM at the Michigan test site, but not very responsive to TSM at the Hawaii site.
+Overall, however, there was a strong linear relationship between the instrument response and measured BAC and TSS over ranges from 0.5 - 30 BAC and 0.8 - 80 mg L-1 TSS.
 The relationship to POC was much more variable across sites as well as within individual sites and seemed to exhibit much less influence on measured turbidity.
+In particular, the instrument was less responsive to changes in POC concentrations at the Hawaii and Maryland test sites.

 Figure 7.
-Moss Landing Harbor, CA. A) Turbidity (TURB; Formazin Turbidity Units) measured by the Aquatec AQUAlogger 210TY; B) Beam Attenuation Coefficient (BAC) measured by an in situ transmissometer, and total suspended solids (TSS).
+Moss Landing Harbor, CA. A) Turbidity (TURB; Nephelometric Turbidity Units) measured by the Analite NEP395; B) Beam Attenuation Coefficient (BAC) measured by an in situ transmissometer, and total suspended solids (TSS).